thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 | `'Snow Crash'`        | `1`                | `updateBook()`             |
 | `'The Martian'`       | `2`                | `updateBook()`             |

 Inside the `render()` method of the `Book` component class, the `book` and `index` props are combined with HTML components to produce a user interface.
 The user interface allows a user to view and update a book's information.
-When the value of the `<input type="text" />` component changes, the `handleChange()` event handler function is invoked.
+When the value of the `<input type="text" />` component changes, the `handleChange()` method is invoked.

 As you've seen, event handlers process an event and update a component's state.
 However, not all components have state to update, as is the case with the stateless `<Book />` components.
 Rather than calling the `this.setState()` method, each `<Book />` component is given a `this.props.updateBook()` state mutator method to call instead.

 In React, a **state mutator** is a method inside a stateful component that calls the `this.setState()` method.
 In the above code example, the `updateBook()` state mutator method is specified in the `App` component class but passed to each `<Book />` component through its props.
-When the `handleChange()` function is triggered, the state mutator is invoked.
+When the `handleChange()` method is triggered, the state mutator is invoked.

 When nesting custom components, data flows from the owner to the owned through its props.
 Effectively, this is another form of one-way data binding.
 Owners bind their owned component's props to some value the owner has computed based on its props or state.
 Since this process happens recursively, data changes are automatically reflected everywhere they are used.